nathimel/sciterra/README.md

 ```

 This method has a number of keyword arguments that enable tracking the Atlas expansion, limiting the number of publications per expansion, how many times to try to get a response if there are connection issues, etc.

+In practice, it may be helpful to use the [`sciterra.mapping.tracing.AtlasTracer`](src/sciterra/mapping/tracing.py) data structure to reduce most of the loading/initialization boilerplate described above.
+For an example, see [main.py](src/examples/scratch/main.py).

 ## Additional features